Lanigithub/Apex_Trailhead_Challeges/README.md

 (API name: MailingPostalCode) matching the second string The method should finally return a list of Contact records of type List that includes the ID and Name fields
 ```
+***
+## **Challenge 5: DOSL**

+#### Create an Apex class that returns both contacts and leads based on a parameter.
+#### To pass this challenge, create an Apex class that returns both contacts and leads that have first or last name matching the incoming parameter.
+#### The Apex class must be called ContactAndLeadSearch and be in the public scope
+#### The Apex class must have a public static method called searchContactsAndLeads
+#### The method must accept an incoming string as a parameter
+#### The method should then find any contact or lead that matches the string as part of either the first or last name
+#### The method should finally use a return type of List<List< sObject>>
+#### NOTE: Because SOSL indexes data for searching, you must create a Contact record and Lead record before checking this challenge.
+Both records must have the last #### name Smith.
+The challenge uses these records for the SOSL search

+***